 WTCPUA Water Contract Rules impose requirements on wholesale customers, which require all water meters to be accurate within plus or minus 5 percent of the indicated flow over the possible flow range.
-The meters are read on a monthly basis.
+The meters are read on a monthly basis, and must be calibrated annually.

-WTCPUA follows metering, leak detection and repair requirements as stated in the LCRA Water Conservation Plan Rules.
-Water is metered in and out of all WTCPUA water treatment plants.
+WTCPUA follows metering, leak detection, and repair requirements as stated in the LCRA Water Conservation Plan Rules.
+Water is metered in and out of the WTCPUA water treatment plant.

 The water use of all retail customers is also metered.
 A regularly scheduled maintenance program of meter repair and replacement is performed in accordance with the manufacturer's recommendations.
+In 2019 the WTCPUA completed replacement of all aging retail customer meters with smart meters-approximately 3,000 meters in total.
 Zero consumption accounts are checked to see if water is actually being used or not recorded.